Virtual Assistant Resume Examples for 2025

 The structure of a virtual assistant resume

 Your resume structure will always depend partially on the resume format you use.
-Most people opt for the chronological format, but if it emphasizes work history too much for your liking, you may want to gravitate toward the functional resume or the combination resume instead.
+Most people opt for the chronological resume template, but if it emphasizes work history too much for your liking, you may want to gravitate toward the functional resume or the combination resume instead.
 Regardless, here are the sections that you should use in your virtual assistant resume sample.

 Header/Contact information